Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

-As you can see, the normal directions can be pointing to any of the Mesh sides, but can't be mixed in opposite directions for the faces of the participants.
+As you can see, the normal directions can be pointing to any of the Mesh sides, but cannot be mixed in opposite directions for the faces of the participants.
-The Library can't determine properly what's positive and negative for the operation, so the results will be bad or you will have no effect when using the Boolean modifier operation.
+The Library cannot determine properly what's positive and negative for the operation, so the results will be bad or you will have no effect when using the Boolean modifier operation.

 A quick way to fix this is to use Blender's